Home Blog Google Ads

 • CRM conversion import (HubSpot, Salesforce, Zoho): import the leads you actually closed into Google Ads

-• Call tracking: use tracking numbers to attribute calls to specific campaigns
+• Call tracking: use tracking numbers to attribute each call to a specific campaign and keyword

-• Store visit conversions: for physical businesses with sufficient volume, Google can estimate store visits based on geolocation signals
+• Store visit conversions: for physical businesses with enough volume, Google can estimate store visits based on geolocation signals

 Weekly analysis routine

-• Review the Search Terms Report and expand negatives
+• Review the search terms report and expand your negatives

 • Check performance by device and time of day

-• Pause what does not convert; scale what does
+• Pause what isn’t converting; scale what is

 • Review Auction Insights to see if competitors are gaining share